 Next, we consider a Hessian-based sensitivity metric \cite{hawq}, where the largest eigenvalue $\lambda_i$ of the Hessian matrix associated with a given layer $i$ is treated as the sensitivity metric of this layer.
 Since the computation of the Hessian matrix is not feasible for large DNNs, we follow the Von Mises iteration \cite{power_iteration} to estimate it, as shown in Algorithm 1.
 Once the eigenvalue $\lambda_i$ is calculated for the $i$-th layer, we simply set its sensitivity as $s_2^{(i)} = \lambda_i$.

-We remark, that it may not always be the best to expand the layer with the highest sensitivity.
-This is because certain layers contain more parameters than the others, and expanding them requires more bandwidth than expanding some less sensitive, yet already compact layers.
-Similarly, some layers may have higher variance than the others, and expanding them may lead to a significant increase in the average power of the network.
+Expanding the layer with the highest sensitivity may not always result in the best performance.
+This is because some layers contain more parameters than others, and expanding them requires more bandwidth than some less sensitive, yet already compact layers.
+Similarly, some layers may have higher variance than others, and expanding them may lead to a significant increase in the average power.
 To better allocate the available power and bandwidth resources, we normalize each sensitivity parameter by the total energy of the corresponding layer, $\tilde{s}_j^{(i)} \triangleq s_j^{(i)}/ \norm{\mathbf{w}_i}_2^2, j=1,2$.
 Once the sensitivities are calculated for all the layers, we iteratively expand the layers with the highest sensitivity until the available bandwidth is exhausted, as shown in Algorithm 2.